Dairy free chocolate pancakes recipe in association with Planted

 How to make dairy free chocolate pancakes

-These dairy free chocolate pancakes are super quick and easy to make.
+This dairy free chocolate pancake recipe is super quick and easy to make.
 All you need for the pancake mix is:

 - 120g plain flour